 Notice in the picture that basting this sleeve gives the cap a rounded effect rather than being flat.
 Now it’s ready to comfortably fit the roundness of your shoulder.

 Installing zippers can be difficult and basting makes it painless.
 Baste stitches prevent your zipper from slipping around, making your final stitch more accurate.
 It’s also a lot easier sewing a zipper without bothering with pins.
-Basting insures that your zipper turns out looking like it was professionally put in.
+Basting ensures that your zipper turns out looking like it was professionally put in.
 Basting tape is another great option for mastering your zipper installation.
 (Pssst!
 We have a great video tutorial for how to use that here.)

 Can you imagine a world without ruffles?
 Well, without our friendly baste stitch we’d never be able to achieve any of those cute and flattering ruffles!
 Sew two or three rows of basting stitches close together.
 Then separate your top threads from your bottom threads.
 While holding only your top threads, simply slide your fabric down to gather it.
 Your baste stitching will hold your gathers in place while you sew your seam.
+(Pssst!
+Need a full tutorial on how to gather fabric?
+Check it out here.)

 Trims such as pom-pom, rick rack, or piping are narrow and difficult to pin.
 Trim is commonly sandwiched between two layers making it nearly impossible to catch in just the right spot unless it’s already tacked down with a baste stitch.
 First, baste your trim to one layer of the fabric.
 Then lay your other fabric over it and use your baste stitch as a guide of where to sew your permanent stitch.
 Baste stitching makes this process easy peasy.

 There are many more basting stitch applications from quilting to making designer clothing.
 And although all it’s work is done “behind the seams” you definitely won’t want to skip your basting.
+Just starting your sewing journey?
+Check out our collection of easy sewing patterns for quick and simple projects to learn with.

 If you’re curious about other interesting stitches your machine has to offer, check out our article on the best stretch stitches to use for sewing knit apparel.